On a general concept of a Hausdorff-type operator: Special cases

-\begin{example} (Hausdorff operator over a homogeneous space.) {\rm Let $\frak{S}=G/K$ be a homogeneous space of a locally compact group $G$, $K$ a compact subgroup of $G$.
-In this case, $\mathrm{Aut}(\frak{S})$ can be identified with the group $\mathrm{Aut}_K(G)$ of all topological automorphisms of $G$ which map $K$ onto itself (see \cite{homogen}, \cite{Lie}) and examples therein).} \end{example}
+\begin{example} (Hausdorff-type operator over a homogeneous space.) {\rm Let $\frak{S}=G/K$ be a homogeneous space of a locally compact group $G$, $K$ a compact subgroup of $G$.
+In this case, $\mathrm{Aut}(\frak{S})$ can be identified with some factor-group of the group $\mathrm{Aut}_K(G)$ of all topological automorphisms of $G$ which map $K$ onto itself and we get a Hausdorff operator over a homogeneous space (see subsection \ref{homogen} below and \cite{homogen}, \cite{Lie}).} \end{example}

-\begin{example} (Hausdorff operator over a double coset space of a topological group.) {\rm Let $\frak{S}=G//K$ be a double coset space of a locally compact group $G$, $K$ a compact subgroup of $G$.
-In this case again $\mathrm{Aut}(\frak{S})$ can be identified with the group $\mathrm{Aut}_K(G)$ of all topological automorphisms of $G$ which map $K$ onto itself (see \cite{JOTH} for details).} \end{example}
+\begin{example} (Hausdorff-type operator over a double coset space of a topological group.) {\rm Let $\frak{S}=G/\!/K$ be a double coset space of a locally compact group $G$, $K$ a compact subgroup of $G$.
+In this case again $\mathrm{Aut}(\frak{S})$ can be identified with some factor-group of the group $\mathrm{Aut}_K(G)$ of all topological automorphisms of $G$ which map $K$ onto itself (see subsection \ref{double} below and \cite{JOTH} for details).} \end{example}